 direct device connection: See definition in TS 22.261 [2].

-Editor’s Note: since this term only applies between two UEs, this term needs to be adapted to apply in the context of this TR, e.g. to describe a connection between two PIN elements that are not UEs.

 direct network connection: See definition in TS 22.261 [2].

-Editor’s Note: since this term only applies between a UE and 5G Network, this term may need to be adapted to apply in the context of this TR, e.g. in case that PIN element with Gateway capability is not a UE.

 IoT device: See definition in TS 22.261 [2].

+PIN direct connection: the connection between two PIN elements without any 3GPP RAN or core network entity in the middle.

+NOTE: A PIN direct connection could internally be relayed amongst other PIN elements or other entities (such as a WLAN access point).

+Editor's Note: It is for FFS if further clarification to the term is needed and whether a separate term for an indirect connection or relayed connection is needed.

+Editor’s Note: The above term PIN direct connection was agreed at SA1#93e, it needs to be applied to all usecases in this TR.
+This will be via contribution to the next SA1 meeting.

 PIN Element: the basic component making up a PIN-Users Personal IoT Network.
 The PIN Element maybe an IoT device, TE, MT, ME, “thing” (See sub clause 26a.1 3GPP TS 22.101 [3]) or even a complete UE.

 PIN Element with Gateway Capability: can act as a gateway that provides access to and from the public operators network (fixed/mobile/cable) and a PIN.